There’s more than just wills and trusts.

 In the document (or in a separate document known as a “health care proxy”) you can name a health care agent, or the person who will be in charge of making health care decisions on your behalf based on the preferences you outlined in the document.
 (Some states might include a portion allowing you to appoint a health care agent in the durable power of attorney form.
 Check with an estate-planning attorney to make sure you’re covered on all bases.)

 The living will can be changed at any time and no longer has significance after the creator of the document dies.

 Read more about what goes into a living will here.

 The durable power of attorney gives someone you trust control of your legal and financial affairs if you become incapacitated.
-If you were in a coma, the local court would look to this document before appointing someone to be in charge of your assets.

 Some responsibilities you can grant the power of attorney include the ability to: